NemesisX1/NemesisX1/README.md

 *19 yo developer.
 Student at [Epitech Benin](https://epitech.bj).
 Dart is my religion !!*

-- 🔭 I’m currently working as a freelance, open source contributor and [blogger](https://www.juniormedehou.me);
+- 🔭 I’m currently working as a freelancer, open source contributor and [blogger](https://www.juniormedehou.me);
 - 🌱 I’m currently learning **TypeScript**, **Blockchain**, **Data Structures and Algorithms**, and improving my skills on **Dart and Flutter 💙**;
 - 🎯 I'm working hard to become a Dart and Flutter GDE;
 - 👯 I’m looking to collaborate on everything about **open source**;